JohnMachado11/Cloud-Python-to-Cpp/README.md

 `Looker Studio` data visualization dashboard for viewing data from the `BigQuery` table located [here](https://lookerstudio.google.com/u/2/reporting/6a9eaf10-58c9-4d75-8690-9a2759b7a256/page/VibFD).

-For testing of the API, if anyone is interested reach out directly via email [here](cpp.cloud.project@gmail.com).
+For testing of the API, if there is interest reach out directly via email [here](cpp.cloud.project@gmail.com).

 ------